 Student Organizations Sterling College has active student clubs and organizations, providing opportunities for involvement in different areas of interest.
+For a current listing of Student Life clubs see the Office of Student Life.
 Opportunities also exist to start new organizations.
 Check with the Student Government Association office to find out how.